SystemsApproach/private5g/ran.rst

 Chapter 4:  Radio Access Network
 ================================

 ..
-This chapter would benefit from one or to "case studies" of xApps: detail the info they collect, decisions they make, and settings they push.
+This chapter would benefit from one or two "case studies" of xApps: detail the info they collect, decisions they make, and settings they push.
 Perhaps using this to contrast different "decision points" would help explain the value of the three control loops